 1. Understand your financial picture

 Next, add up what you spend on extras.
-These might include those coffees you buy on your way to work, ordering restaurant takeout, or keeping subscriptions to services you do not use.
-Track these purchases for a few months to get a good idea of where you could adjust your spending habits.
+These might include the daily coffees you buy on your way to work, restaurant takeout, or subscriptions to services you do not use.
+Track these purchases for a few months to get an idea of where you could cut back on your spending.

 Once you have a clear picture of your finances, it is easier to set up a budget.
-Your budget helps you save money by showing you where you might be able to cut back.
+By tracking your spending and income, you may find adjustments to make that will save you money.

-While there are many tools and methods to help you do this, consider following the 50-30-20 rule to guide your needs, wants, and savings.
+There are many tools and methods that can help create a budget.
+For example, the 50-30-20 rule could guide your needs, wants, and savings.
 This budget is popular because it helps people balance long-term savings and necessary expenses with spending for fun and enjoyment.

-Whatever tool you use to budget, the power of this money habit comes from regularly tracking your spending.
+Whatever tool you use to budget, the power of this financial habit comes from regularly tracking your spending.
 It may make the difference between just staying afloat and truly getting ahead.

 3. Build an emergency fund

 To avoid this, some experts suggest setting aside 3-6 months of living expenses in an emergency fund.
-If that amount is too high, consider a smaller amount such as $1,000 as a starting point.
+If that target is too high to begin with, start with a smaller amount and make a commitment to add to it regularly.

-It is smart to have goals like saving for retirement, a vacation, or a down payment on a home.
-But day-to-day living may block you from reaching those goals.
+It's smart to have goals like saving for retirement, a vacation, or a down payment on a home.
+But day-to-day living could prevent you from reaching those goals.

 An effective way to make steady savings a habit is to put that money out of sight.
-You can direct a set amount from your paycheck to go into your savings automatically.
+You can direct a set amount from your paycheck to go into your savings account automatically.
 Because that money never hits your checking account, you might be less tempted to use it for impulse purchases.
-Instead, it could grow untouched in a savings or retirement account.

 5. Pay down debt